linkedinlearningjoserady/Azure-Pipelines/README.md

-# Fabrikam
+# inLearning First Look
-This is a test repository used to test some of the GitHub marketplace apps.
+This is a test repository used for an inLearning course on Azure DevOps